-- There is recognition it is more likely that girls will be victims and boys are likely to be perpetrators.
-However, both girls and boys can experience childon-child abuse, but they are likely to experience it differently e.g. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) - Evidence also shows that children with SEND, and LGBTQ+ children are at greater risk - It is influenced by the nature of the environments in which children/young people spend their time - home, academy, peer group, online and community - and is built upon notions of power and consent.
+- It can affect any child/young person of any age and sex and can occur between two children or through a group of children abusing a single child or group of children - Sometimes vulnerable children are targeted.
+For example: - o Those living with domestic abuse or with intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling, or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition it is more likely that girls will be victims and boys are likely to be perpetrators.
+However, both girls and boys can experience child-on-child abuse, but they are likely to experience it differently e.g. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) - Evidence also shows that children with SEND, and LGBTQ+ children are at greater risk - It is influenced by the nature of the environments in which children/young people spend their time home, academy, peer group, online and community and is built upon notions of power and consent.
 Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer - Child-on-child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another and has the opportunity or is in an environment where this is possible - While perpetrators of child-on-child abuse pose a risk to others, they are often victims of abuse themselves